MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 ### Microsoft Store for Business

-We use Microsoft Store for Business and deploy the Company Portal app on Microsoft Managed Desktop so allow users to optionally install some apps, such as Microsoft Project and Microsoft Visio (where pemritted).
+We use Microsoft Store for Business and deploy the Company Portal app on Microsoft Managed Desktop to allow users to optionally install some apps, such as Microsoft Project and Microsoft Visio (where permitted).

 **Not ready**

 Microsoft Store for Business either isn't enabled or isn't synced with Intune.
-For more information, see [How to manage volume purchased apps from the Microsoft Store for Business with Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/windows-store-for-business) and [Install Intune Company Portal on on devices](../get-started/company-portal.md).
+For more information, see [How to manage volume purchased apps from the Microsoft Store for Business with Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/windows-store-for-business) and [Install Intune Company Portal on devices](../get-started/company-portal.md).

 ### Multifactor authentication